Incense burner Shippou | Fukuji Kitamura Traditional Craftsperson work [264010]

 -----------------------

-With a compact size of 8.5 cm in height and 11.5 cm in diameter, it fits naturally into both Japanese and Western-style spaces.
-Why not incorporate the auspicious and graceful beauty of the Shippo motif into your daily life?
+With a compact size of 8.5 cm in height and 11.5 cm in diameter, it blends seamlessly into both Japanese and Western-style rooms.
+Bringing the auspicious beauty and refinement of the shippō motif into your home, this piece offers both elegance and timeless charm.

 [Potter Profile]